andreasgoulas/go-mcc/README.md

 The core functionality of Go-MCC can be extended through the use of plugins.
-The Core plugin provides important features typically found in Minecraft servers, such as ban lists, a rank manager and data persistency.
+The Core plugin provides important features typically found in Minecraft servers, such as ban lists and ranks.
+The configuration and data are stored in an SQLite database.

 ## Install